steux/happybird/README.md

 HappyBird implements :

-- 60Hz NTSC and a 50Hz PAL/SECAM versions
+- 60Hz NTSC and a 50Hz PAL/SECAM versions (SECAM friendly)

 - Highscore save on SaveKey (high score reset by pulling the Settings switch for 5 seconds)